CyberPowerPC

-CyberPowerPC, also known as CyberPower, is an American personal computer retailer.
-It specializes in building and selling a wide range of (custom-built) gaming computers.
-It also has a presence in television broadcasting.
+CyberPowerPC is an American retailer of personal computers and gaming products.
+They specialize in building and selling a wide range of and custom-built gaming computers.

 Business

-CyberPowerPC was founded and incorporated on February 17, 1998, in the City of Industry, California, with the launch of its first channel, Koala Network.
+CyberPowerPC was founded and incorporated on February 17, 1998, in the City of Industry, California.

-In 2003, the company was listed as the fastest growing privately owned business in the Los Angeles area by the Los Angeles Business Journal.

 From 2011 to 2016, CyberPowerPC has been consistently ranked within the top 150 largest privately owned companies headquartered in Los Angeles County by the Los Angeles Business Journal.